 Activity Period Length Upon approval from NTIA, the BDO will publicly post an overview of the challenge process phases, challenge timelines and instructions on how to N/A - will remain online throughout submit and rebut a challenge.
 This documentation will be posted publicly for at the challenge process least a week prior to opening the challenge submission window.
 All Texas BEAD Challenges will be presented online.
-No Personally Identifiable N/A - will remain online throughout Information will be exposed. the challenge process Challenge Phase: Publication of Eligible Locations and Submission Window 14 days Challenge Phase: Review 14 days All Texas BEAD Challenges will be posted online, and the Rebuttal Period will N/A - will remain online throughout be announced.
-This posting is to adhere to the BEAD Challenge Process Policy the challenge process requirement for Transparency. the chanelige process Rebuttal Phase: Submission Window 14 days Rebuttal Phase: Review 14 days Final Determination Phase 56 days NTIA Review Phase: The BDO will forward the challenge process outcomes to 8 days the NTIA for review and approval.
-8 days TOTAL BEAD CHALLENGE PROCESS FOR THE STATE OF TEXAS 120 days
+No Personally Identifiable N/A will remain online throughout Information will be exposed.
+N/A - will remain online throughout the challenge process Challenge Phase: Publication of Eligible Locations and Submission Window 14 days Challenge Phase: Review 14 days All Texas BEAD Challenges will be posted online, and the Rebuttal Period will NI/A will remain online throughout be announced.
+This posting is to adhere to the BEAD Challenge Process Policy N/A - will remain online throughout requirement for Transparency. the challenge process Rebuttal Phase: Submission Window 14 days Rebuttal Phase: Review 14 days Final Determination Phase 56 days Preparation of NTIA Submission: The BDO will prepare the report of challenge 8 days process outcomes to submit to the NTIA for review and approval.
+TOTAL BEAD CHALLENGE PROCESS FOR THE STATE OF TEXAS 120 days